dennis-johnson-dev/songawee.github.io/_posts/2015-2-5-testing-hapi.js.markdown

 ```

 Our server has two routes.
 One that just replies with a simple string and one that replies with some data specified by the user.
-One important thing to mention about routes in hapi.js is that it doesn't matter which order you add them to the routes array.
+One important thing to mention about routes in hapi.js is that it doesn't matter in which order you add them to the routes array.
 They are sorted by specificity as mentioned [here](http://hapijs.com/api#path-matching-order).

 We can see in the `getData` route that *index* is a user specified string.
 We can grab this value off of the request with `request.params.index`.
 We check if it is a valid index of the data array and respond accordingly. hapi.js will infer the correct MIME type for your asset.
-So if you `reply('hi')`, it will respond with *'text/html'* and if you `reply({ some: 'object' })`, it will respond with *'application/json'*.
+If your server responds with `reply('hi')`, it will respond with *'text/html'* and if it responds with `reply({ some: 'object' })`, it will respond with *'application/json'*.

 Now, we can set up a wrapper for our server.
 This will allow us to pass parameters (such as port number) into the server.
 This is useful for testing and keeping the server api clean.
 We will put this wrapper in `index.js`.